The summer weather’s here and with it comes patio season!

 This cozy patio is absolutely beautiful and should not be missed.
 If you’re in the Ancaster area, Coach & Lantern is worth the visit.

-New to the scene as of last summer is Black Forest Inn’s Biergarten, bringing the classic German restaurant to a stunning outdoor setting.
+Black Forest Inn’s Biergarten brings the classic German restaurant to a stunning, spacious outdoor setting.
 The seating area spans the entire width of the building, offering mature trees, string lights, and a mural to keep you feeling cozy.

 The best feature of this patio is the outdoor beer taps and barbecue which is the only licenced outdoor grill that can be used year-round in the City of Hamilton.